-Tests are constructed to test the inside and outside edges of these boundaries, in addition to the actual boundary points. or A selection technique in which test data are chosen to lie along “boundaries” of the input domain [or output range] classes, data structures, procedure parameters, etc.
+Tests are constructed to test the inside and outside edges of these boundaries, in addition to the actual boundary points or A selection technique in which test data are chosen to lie along “boundaries” of the input domain [or output range] classes, data structures, procedure parameters, etc.

-E.g. – Input data 1 to 10 (boundary value)
+For Example, Input data 1 to 10 (boundary value)

 Test input data 0, 1, 2 to 9, 10, 11

-b) Equivalence testing: – The input domain of the system is partitioned into classes of representative values, so that the no of test cases can be limited to one-per-class, which represents the minimum no. of test cases that must be executed.
+b) Equivalence Testing: The input domain of the system is partitioned into classes of representative values so that the no of test cases can be limited to one-per-class, which represents the minimum no. of test cases that must be executed.

-E.g.- valid data range: 1-10
+For Example, valid data range: 1-10

 Test set:-2; 5; 14

-c) Error guessing: – Test data selection technique.
-The selection criterion is to pick values that seem likely to cause errors Error guessing is based mostly upon experience, with some assistance from other techniques such as Boundary Value Analysis.
+c) Error Guessing: Test data selection technique.
+The selection criterion is to pick values that seem likely to cause errors Error Guessing is based mostly upon experience, with some assistance from other techniques such as Boundary Value Analysis.

-d) Desk checking: – Desk checking is conducted by the developer of the system or program.
+d) Desk Checking: Desk Checking is conducted by the developer of the system or program.
 The process involves reviewing the complete product to ensure that it is structurally sound and that the standards and requirements have been met.
 This is the most traditional means for analyzing a system or program.

-The graph illustrates the flow of program control from one segment to another as illustrated through branches .the objective of control flow analysis is to determine the potential problems in logic branches that might result in a loop condition or improper processing.
+The graph illustrates the flow of program control from one segment to another as illustrated through branches .the objective of Control Flow Analysis is to determine the potential problems in logic branches that might result in a loop condition or improper processing.

-In the quality approach, it is the responsibility of the supervisor to make His/Her subordinates successful.
+Answer: In the quality approach, it is the responsibility of the supervisor to make His/Her subordinates successful.
 The effective use of criticism is a tool for improving subordinate performance.

-In giving constructive criticism, you should incorporate the following tactics: –
+In giving constructive criticism, you should incorporate the following tactics: